-Over the past 18 months, Victorian councils have been elevating their community engagement practices to incorporate key democratic principles and offer higher levels of influence in their communities.
+In 2020 and 2021, many Victorian councils elevated their community engagement practices to incorporate deliberative principles and offer higher levels of influence to their communities.

 The new Local Government Act, adopted in March 2020, requires councils to undertake quality community engagement based on a set of key democratic principles.
 Deliberative engagement practices are now required in the development of a number of key plans, including Community Visions, Council Plans, Finance Plans and Asset Plans.